csstools/postcss-plugins/plugins/postcss-global-data/docs/README.md

 are usually not imported by every single file so Custom Media cannot generate any code based on the available data.
 By providing a list of files, this plugin will inject the data into the CSS so that the plugin can generate the code.

+It is important that [<humanReadableName>] is used before the plugin that actually uses the data.
+The plugin runs syncronously so it will inject the data before the other plugin runs.

 Please note that [<humanReadableName>] does not produce any CSS.
 It only injects data into PostCSS so that other plugins can actually use it.